 The price at which shares may be bought in the market.

-Technically a certificate of debt issued by a government or company in return for a loan from an investor.
-Bonds are sometimes known as fixed interest securities, as they often have a fixed rate of interest and a predetermined repayment date.
+Typically a certificate of debt issued by a government or company in return for a loan from an investor.
+Bonds are sometimes known as fixed income securities, as they often have a fixed rate of interest and a predetermined repayment date or call date.